Gingerbread Cake with Molasses Buttercream

 - In the bowl of an electric mixer, cream butter and sugar on medium speed until light and fluffy, about 3-5 minutes.
 Add egg, molasses and vanilla extract and beat until combined, about 1 minute.
 Alternately add flour mixture and buttermilk, starting and ending with flour mixture and beating on low speed after each addition until combined.

-- Pour batter into prepared pan and bake until a toothpick inserted into the center comes out clean, 30-40 minutes.
-Let cake cool in pan for 15 minutes before turning out onto a wire rack.
+- Pour batter into prepared pan and bake until a toothpick inserted into the center comes out clean, about 30-40 minutes.
+Let cake cool in the pan for 10 minutes before turning out onto a wire rack.
 Serve warm.

 - If frosting is too thick, add 1-2 tablespoons heavy cream and beat on medium speed for an additional minute or two.